WATCH NOW: Unified board OKs streamlined COVID-19 quarantine policy; loosens classroom distancing for summer

 Administration recommended the less restrictive distancing in accordance with CDC and as fewer students would be learning in -person during the summer programs.
 Currently, classrooms maintain six-foot spacing between desks, which is part of the 2020 plan still in effect until the end of the school year on June 8.

-The new protocols, which only require quarantining those who experience symptoms after exposure, also differ from the district’s current protocol, which involves quarantining students and staff from entire classrooms or buildings.
+The new protocols, which only require quarantine for those who experience symptoms after exposure, also differ from the district’s current protocol, which involves quarantining students and staff from entire classrooms or buildings.

 The board approved the summer program protocols ahead of listening sessions that will be held next week for the upcoming school year’s “Better Together” 2021-22 plan, which will address masking and quarantining COVID-19 issues and beyond.